Frequently Asked Questions

 If the mother and baby are healthy, and the mother desires, the family may return home just a few hours after birth.
 Some families stay at the Center longer depending on client preference and the health of the mother and baby.
 Most of our families are eager to go to their own home and snuggle in bed with their new baby.

-You and your baby will receive a home visit 24-48 hours after birth by one of the midwives, if your home is within 30 minutes of the birth center.
-Your baby will have a visit three or four days after birth so we can assess the baby for feeding and jaundice.
+You and your baby will receive a home visit 24-36 hours after birth by one of the midwives, if your home is within our travel radius (please see map below).
+Your baby will have a visit two or three days after birth so we can assess the baby for feeding and jaundice.
 You and your baby will then return to the center two weeks after birth for an appointment for both of you.
 Then we see the baby one last time around 4 weeks of age, and the final visit with you six weeks post-partum.
 The midwife is available throughout the post-partum period to answer breastfeeding questions or other concerns you may have.
 We also have lactation specialists on staff who are available to assist you with feeding concerns.